 The frosting is easy as well.
 You can prepare it while the cupcakes are cooling.
 Just make sure they are at room temperature when starting to frost them.

 The thing I mostly love about cupcakes is that you can make them all different, even when they are all made by the same recipe.
-You can use paper cups in different colours, you can decorate the cupcakes with different kinds of sprinkles, pipe the frosting in various shapes or simply frost them with a knife, as I did this time… Cupcakes are really fun!
+Below are few examples for easy cupcake decoration:

 I would be very happy to see your cupcake creations, following my recipe below!
 Post a photo in Facebook or Instagram and tag #daniscookings!